 Acquiring an ESA or Service Animal

-While the laws regulating ESAs and service animals differ, they are both vitally important assets for many people.
+While the laws regulating ESAs and SAs differ, they are both vitally important assets for many people.
 If you suffer from a physical or psychological disability that makes it difficult to perform daily tasks or live your life comfortably, you may need the help of a service animal.

-In either case, the experts at usserviceanimals.org are here to help.
+The experts at usserviceanimals.org are here to help.
 Whether you have questions about legal definitions or would like to start the application process for an ESA or service animal, feel free to contact us today!